Ten cities with highest median home list prices

 Stamford

-Outside of California, Stamford, Conn. led the rest of the country with median listing prices just below $900,000.
+Beyond California, Stamford, Conn., led the rest of the country, with median listing prices just below $900,000.

 The city is located just 40 miles from New York City and has the country’s highest density of high-income households.